boulder-on/JFA/README.md

 }

 MyCallback cb = new MyCallback();
-MemorySegment functionPtr = PassportFactory.createCallback(cb, "callbackMethod");
+FunctionPtr functionPtr = PassportFactory.createCallback(cb, "callbackMethod");

 CallbackNative cbn = PassportFactory.link("libforeign", CallbackNative.class);
 cbn.passMethod(functionPtr);
 ```

-At the moment this does not work for static method - that will be an easy enhancement.
+At the moment this does not work for static methods.

 # Performance
 Performance was tested vs JNA, JNA Direct, and pure Java.